 In March 2013, SRPI entered into a PSA with ZAMCELCO for a period of 25 years from start of the SRPI's commercial operation.
 Contracted capacity for the related PSA was 85 MW.
-On September 15, 2014, Energy Regulation Commission approved the above PSA.

-3. Loan Agreement
+On September 15, 2014, the Energy Regulation Commission approved the above PSA.
+As at March 18, 2021, the Company has not started the construction of the ZAM 100 power plant.
+The proposals for the Engineering, Procurement and Construction (EPC) rebidding were submitted on August 30, 2018.
+Selection of the contractor who will handle the construction of the project is scheduled in second quarter of 2021, followed by the issuance of Limited Notice to Proceed and Final Notice to Proceed in June 2021 and November 2021, respectively.
+The power plant is expected to be operational in 2024.3.
+Loan Agreement